PlanitarInc/gulp-htmlcpr/README.md

 If the function returns truthy value the link is replaced with `''` and the file referenced by the link is not copied to the destination dir.

+#### options.skipFn

+Type: `function (url: string, filepath: string): bool`

+Default value: `null`

+The function is called for every URL detected by the plugin.
+First parameter `url` is the detected URL and the second parameter `src` is the path of the currently processed file.

+If the function returns truthy value, the link will be skipped.
+This runs prior to `blacklistFn`, so in the case of a url being matched by both, it will still be skipped.

 ### options.schemelessUrlFix

 Type: `string|function (url: string, src: string): bool`